thecryptofruit/cryptowrecks/README.md

 # cryptowrecks
-List of hack, bugs and other mishaps in the cryptocurrency/blockchain ecosystem.
+List of hacks, bugs and other mishaps in the cryptocurrency/blockchain ecosystem.